idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/using-the-pipeline.md

 Our design allows the user to insert their own scripts into the pipeline, along with or instead of our own scripts.
 All scripts are assumed to be written in python, with extension `.py`.
 They must either have hard-coded values for input such as the MS name, or be able to read the config file and extract the values (e.g. as in the main() function of most of our scripts).

-To insert your own scripts, either build a config file and edit the `scripts` argument to contain your list of scripts, or pass your scripts via command line during building your config file.
+To insert your own scripts, either build a config file and edit the `scripts`, `precal_scripts` or `postcal_scripts` parameters (see [SPW splitting](/docs/processMeerKAT/using-the-pipeline#spw-splitting)) argument to contain your list of scripts, or pass your scripts via command line during building your config file.
 For each script that is added, three arguments are needed

 1. The path to the script
 2. Whether the script is threadsafe (for MPI - i.e. it can use mpicasa)